Bela-Arwen-SBU/Bela-Arwen-SBU/README.md

 # 👋 Hello, I'm Bela Arwen

 Welcome to my GitHub profile.
-I am currently pursuing an MA in Physics at Stony Brook University, where I conduct research in Dr. Vivian Miranda’s Cosmology group.
+I am currently pursuing an MA in Physics at Stony Brook University, where I conduct research in Dr. Vivian Miranda’s Cosmology group within the C.N.
+Yang Institute for Theoretical Physics.
 My academic journey began at Vassar College with a BA in Astronomy and Physics, and a minor in Mathematics, where I wrote my thesis on spectroscopic analysis of a novel wavelength regime of protoplanetary disks with novel data from JSWT.
 Throughout, I have been guided by a passion for unraveling the mysteries of our universe through both observation and theory.

 ---

 ## 🔭 About Me

-- **Current Role:** MA Physics Student, Stony Brook University
+- **Current Role:** MA Physics Student, C.N.
+Yang Institute for Theoretical Physical, Stony Brook University
 - **Research Group:** Vivian Miranda's Cosmology Research Group
 - **Undergraduate Degree:** BA in Astronomy & Physics (Minor in Mathematics)
 - **Research Focus:** Cosmology, dark energy, and the application of computational techniques to fundamental questions in physics.